Opioid Addiction Treatment

 Phoenix Recovery Experience

 Patients and families who join The Phoenix for their care develop skills to help with disease or addiction management and recovery.
 They also develop certain skills to help them attain a more fulfilling life with increased stability and strengthened relationships.
 We seek to help everyone our program touches gain an increase in self-confidence as well as improved mental and emotional well-being.
 Families can revisit and redefine their dreams as they continue to turn to the realistic ideas, methods and support systems they’ve adopted during recovery.

-We at The Phoenix Recovery and Counseling Centers look forward to answering your questions and lending support throughout the healing process.
+We at The Phoenix Recovery Center look forward to answering your questions and lending support throughout the healing process.

 The Phoenix Difference

 The Phoenix Difference assures you that every effort is made to create outcomes where patients and their families are given the knowledge and applied behaviors to help them manage their mental health disorders and return to building a meaningful life.

 Furthermore, The Phoenix is driven by the guiding mission statement: “Empowering individuals and families suffering from addiction and mental health disorders, to celebrate life through lasting solutions.”
 The Phoenix accomplishes its therapeutic, healing experience by providing care options tailored to meet an individual’s needs based on his or her specific circumstances and is backed by research.

 If you or a loved one is suffering from an addiction